Youth Leadership and Teacher Professional Development Program with Bosnia and Herzegovina

 Community Service * Consensus Building * Civic Engagement

-FIUTS is excited to welcome the 18 youth and 3 adult participants of The Youth Leadership and Teacher Professional Development Program with Bosnia and Herzegovina, sponsored by the U.S. Department of State, Bureau of Education and Cultural Affairs.
+Between Spring 2012 and Fall 2014, FIUTS welcomed six groups of participants of The Youth Leadership and Teacher Professional Development Program with Bosnia and Herzegovina, sponsored by the U.S. Department of State, Bureau of Education and Cultural Affairs.

-FIUTS has designed an intensive, interactive 4 week program for this diverse group of secondary school students and teachers in Seattle, WA and Washington D.C.
-Throughout the program students and teachers will interact with American peers, local NGOs, civic leaders and subject experts around Seattle.
-Participants will explore critical thinking, consensus building, civic engagement and community service as tools for advocacy and leadership.
+FIUTS designed and delivered an intensive, interactive 4-week program for this diverse group of secondary school students and teachers in Seattle, WA and Washington D.C.
+Throughout the program students and teachers interacted with American peers, local NGOs, civic leaders and subject experts around Seattle.
+Participants explored critical thinking, consensus building, civic engagement and community service as tools for advocacy and leadership.

 - A personal leadership retreat